Plants Respond to Attacks by Pathogens and Herbivores

 • Lignin deposition

-• Programmed cell death around the infection site to starve the pathogen
+• Programmed cell death to contain spread

 Systemic Acquired Resistance (SAR)